luiza-esteves/luiza-esteves/README.md

 ## Hi!
 I'm Luíza👋

 - I live in Brazil
-- I've working at Orc'estra Gamificação (Junior Company of the Software Engineering course)
+- I've worked at Orc'estra Gamificação (Junior Company of the Software Engineering course)
 - I’m currently in college
 - I'm studying software engineering at the University of Brasília(UnB) 💻
 - I'm currently doing an internship at Dataprev